 Note that once you run CREATE SHARDCATALOG, and the rest of the sharding metadata has been created, there are several metadata properties that cannot be modified without recreating the entire sharded database from scratch.
-These include the sharding method (system-managed, composite, user-defined), replication technology (Oracle Data Guard, Oracle GoldenGate), default number of chunks in the shardspace, and others.
+These include the sharding method (system-managed, user-defined, composite), replication technology (Oracle Data Guard or Raft replication), default number of chunks in the shardspace, and others.
 Make sure that you consult the GDSCTL reference documentation for the complete list of possible command options and their defaults.